 If you have previously created a user profile when registering for an account and are re-applying for a test, you do not need to sign up, you can simply sign in using the username and password you originally created.
 You do not need to upload your ID document again.

-You must bring the ID document used for registration with you on test day – either your valid passport or Permanent Resident (PR) Card.
+You must bring the ID document used for registration with you on test day – either your valid passport, Permanent Resident (PR) Card or Secure Certificate of Indian Status (SCIS).
 Photocopies of either document will not be accepted, please be sure to bring the originals.

 Application for Special Arrangements/Application for Modified Test Materials

-Applications for modified test materials must reach the test centre at least three months before the test date.
+Applications for modified test materials must reach the test centre at least six weeks before the test date.
 If the application is received after this, it is unlikely that the requested modified materials will be able to be supplied.